 Other Types of Deer Repellents

+Other types of deer repellents are available both comercially and online.
 Hundreds of commercial deer repellents of every type are available, indicating how serious the deer problem is in the U.S. and many other countries.
-In addition to commercial repellents, there are almost as many homemade deer repellents as there are frustrated gardeners.
+In addition to commercial repellents, there are almost as many homemade deer repellents as there are frustrated gardeners

 • Odor deer repellents make the entire area smell bad